gis-yang/DroneMapping/README.md

 12. Navigate back to your “FAA Part 107 Dashboard” and click “Manage sUAS Inventory”
 13. Find the drone that you registered and find the “Registration” column.
 14. Mark your drone with the registration number according to the following FAA Parameters:
-a.
-The unique identifier must be maintained in a condition that is legible.
+	*	The unique identifier must be maintained in a condition that is legible.
-b.
-The unique identifier must be affixed to the small unmanned aircraft by any means necessary to ensure that it will remain affixed for the duration of each operation.
+	*	The unique identifier must be affixed to the small unmanned aircraft by any means necessary to ensure that it will remain affixed for the duration of each operation.
-c.
-The unique identifier must be legibly displayed on an external surface of the small unmanned aircraft.
+	*	The unique identifier must be legibly displayed on an external surface of the small unmanned aircraft.

 # 2. In-Flight Operation